-- With Developing Asia and Latin America, 25% of the mobility should be organised with the least developed countries of the region.
-These countries are: - o For Asia: Afghanistan, Bangladesh, Cambodia, Laos, Nepal, Bhutan and Myanmar; - o For Latin America: Bolivia, El Salvador, Guatemala, Honduras and Paraguay; - No more than 30% of the budget available for Asia should be spent on mobility with China and India; - And no more than 35 % available for Latin America on Brazil and Mexico.
+- With Developing Asia and Latin America, 25% of the funds should be used to organise mobility with the least developed countries of the region.
+These countries are: - o For Asia: Afghanistan, Bangladesh, Cambodia, Laos, Nepal, Bhutan and Myanmar; - o For Latin America: Bolivia, El Salvador, Guatemala, Honduras, Nicaragua and Paraguay; - No more than 30% of the budget available for Asia should be spent on mobility with China and India; - And no more than 35 % available for Latin America on Brazil and Mexico.

-Due to the requirement to carry out mobilities with countries in regions 6, 7, 8,10 and 11 that contribute to development assistance, mobility for short-, first- and second cycle students is limited to inbound mobility from Partner to Programme Countries.
+Due to the requirement to carry out mobilities with countries in regions 6, 7, 8, 9, 10 and 11 that contribute to development assistance, mobility for short-, first- and second cycle students is limited to inbound mobility from Partner to Programme Countries.
 Outbound mobility towards these regions is only available at doctoral level and for staff.